2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 With one of the worst offensive lines in the NFL, it will stay that way as Miami opts for defense with its first pick.

-Grant was the 16th-best available player at the time he was selected, according to the draft big boards.
-Miami also missed out on multiple corners it needs more.
+Grant was the 16th-best available player at the time he was selected, according to some draft big boards.
+Miami also missed out on a chance to improve its secondary.

 Fantasy impact?
 Makes the defense stronger, but no key fantasy impact.